 Due to the nature of the support group, our recommendation is that men and women meet separately.
 We also recommend that Facilitators are the same gender as participants.

-Groups will typically have 4-6 participants in addition to Certified Facilitators.
+Groups will typically have 4-6 participants in addition to two Certified Facilitators.

 To locate a group in your area, please visit the Find A Group page, enter your zip code, and click the search button.
 This will provide a list of available groups in your area.
-If no groups are available in your area, please read the FAQ “What if there are no groups available in my city or state?”
-There are also Skype MTS Certified Facilitators available under this link.
-If you are searching for a Skype group please send inquiries to several of the listed Facilitators.
+If no groups are available in your area, please read the section below the zip code entry form “Can’t find a group in your area?”
+There are online Mending the Soul Certified Facilitators available to lead you through a group virtually.

-We understand that sharing in depth personal information with others connects individuals at a very deep level.
-MTS is all about healing, taking back the life that trauma attempted to destroy, and empowering participants to seek healthy connection inside and outside of their MTS group.
-Some suggestions would be organizing continued times of meeting between fellow participants, coffee and lunch dates, joining local church and community groups to expand your personal community, becoming a MTS Certified Facilitator, and supporting MTS in our continued work to walk with people to healing.
+We understand that sharing in-depth personal information with others connects individuals at a very deep level.
+Mending the Soul is all about healing, taking back the life that trauma attempted to destroy, and empowering participants to seek healthy connection inside and outside of their Mending the Soul group.
+Some suggestions would be organizing continued times of meeting between fellow participants, coffee and lunch dates, joining local church and community groups to expand your personal community, becoming a Mending the Soul Certified Facilitator, and supporting Mending the Soul in our continued work to heal the world from abuse and trauma.

-Please view this video How to become a Mending the Soul Certified Facilitator for more information about becoming a Mending the Soul Basic Certified Facilitator.
+Please view this video How to Become a Mending the Soul Basic Certified Facilitator for more information about becoming a Mending the Soul Basic Certified Facilitator.

-At Mending the Soul we believe that you need to first go through a MTS small support group as a participant.
-This not only provides understanding of the group process and how it works, but it allows you to experience healing from your own past, and understand what future participants will experience themselves.
+At Mending the Soul we believe that you need to first go through a Mending the Soul small support group as a participant.
+This not only provides an understanding of the group process and how it works, but it allows you to experience healing from your own past, and understand what future participants will experience themselves.

-Follow this link to register for a MTS Basic Facilitator Online Training course (register here).
+Go HERE to register for a Mending the Soul Basic Facilitator Training course.

 According to copyright laws, the Mending the Soul model and resources are considered the intellectual property of authors Steve and Celestia Tracy and Mending the Soul Ministries.
 Therefore, it is unlawful to use any of our copyrighted material to create resources or training without specific written consent from the authors and/or Mending the Soul.
-Mending the Soul has created the best-practice online training there is to lead small groups through the MTS Basic Model.
-Please register here for an upcoming training and join our certified team!
+Mending the Soul has created the best-practice online training for leading small groups through the Mending the Soul Basic Model.
+Please register here for upcoming training and join our certified team!

-Only MTS Certified Facilitators are listed on the MTS website’s “Find a Group” page.
-Certified Facilitators must have gone through MTS Basic as a participant, successfully passed the Online MTS Certified Basic Training course, and successfully co-facilitated an MTS small group with another Certified Facilitator.
-For any questions about becoming an Mending the Soul Certified Facilitator, please contact Shanell Bender, email@example.com MTS Basic Program Director.
+Only Mending the Soul Certified Facilitators are listed on the website’s “Find a Group” page.
+Certified Facilitators must have gone through Mending the Soul Basic as a participant, successfully passed the Mending the Soul Basic Facilitator Training course, completed a background check and submitted two references, and signed the certified facilitator agreement.
+For any questions about becoming a Mending the Soul Certified Facilitator, please contact Shanell Bender, firstname.lastname@example.org Mending the Soul Basic Program Director.

-Note: MTS Basic is available in Adult and Student versions, with books translated in both English and Spanish.
+Note: Mending the Soul Basic is available in Adult and Student versions, with books translated in both English and Spanish.